Frequently Asked Questions

 At Saint Peter’s University, there are abundant opportunities to have fun and get involved in different activities sponsored by the Student Life office not to mention the wealth of activities that the city has to offer.
 From restaurants, theatre, recreational and social leagues, students never find a dull moment at Saint Peter’s.

 How do I obtain a visa to study at Saint Peter’s University?

 Your admission package includes an acceptance letter and the I-20 form with specific instructions on obtaining a visa.

 What should I bring from home to the United States?

 Your necessities should include any prescription medicine, glasses, or other medical supplies that may not be available in the States.
 You will need warm clothes for the winters in New Jersey, although these can be purchased once you arrive.
 Most of this information will be sent to you via email after your enrollment has been confirmed.

 Is there an application fee?

 No, Saint Peter’s University does not require an application fee. .

-Yes, in most cases credits can be given for certain IB, A-level and AP courses.
-Courses will be evaluated upon review of your admission materials.
-Official examination results/scores should be sent directly from the official testing headquarters to the Office of Admission.
+Yes, in the case of A-levels and AP courses we will evaluate your results and award credit equivalencies.
+Official examination results/scores should be sent directly from testing headquarters to the Office of Admission.